ddanier/nur/README.md

 I recommend reading about [`nu` modules](https://www.nushell.sh/book/modules.html) in the official `nu` documentation.

+### Low level `nur` usage

+When using your own commands as utilities and maybe even pack those into modules it may come in handy to run those commands one by one - either for debugging or to just get some small portion of your `nurfile` run in rare occasions.

+Do to this via your shell you can use `--commands`/`-c`, given the command `some-helper` from above you can for example only run this command by using `nur -c "some-helper"`.
+I personally sometimes use this to only run certain parts of my install/setup tasks to speed things up.
+Of course you only should ever do this when you absolutely know what you are doing.

+If you feel even more adventurous you may use `nur --enter-shell` to open up the `nu` shell powering `nur` with everything initializes.
+This is particularly useful for debugging your `nurfile` and should not be used for anything else.
+Note the shell will not use your normal `nu` shell setup, if you are using `nu` shell yourself outside of `nur`.
+This is due to the fact that `nur` will - by design - not read your global `env.nu` and `config.nu` to ensure `nur` works the same on every devs machine.
+Instead those files will only be project specific, see below.

 ### Provide `env.nu` and `config.nu` for project specific setup

 Like [with `nu`](https://www.nushell.sh/book/configuration.html) you can have your own environment